ConceptBed: Evaluating Concept Learning Abilities of Text-to-Image Diffusion Models

-\textbf{Concept Alignment:} Concept alignment evaluation was performed on all tasks, including the generated concept images with different composite text prompts.
+Concept alignment evaluation was performed on all tasks, including the generated concept images with different composite text prompts.
 To evaluate the style, a ResNet18~\cite{he2015deep} model is trained to distinguish the images between four style concepts.
 To evaluate the objects, a ConvNeXt~\cite{liu2022convnet} model is fine-tuned on 80 classes from the \conceptbed{} using the ImageNet training subset.
-The Concept Embedding Model (CEM)~\cite{zarlenga2022concept} was trained on CUB to detect the concepts and respective attributes.
-Images corresponding to the concepts were generated for each task by following the prompts: "A photo of V\textsuperscript{*}" for objects and "A photo of a \textit{<entity-name>} in the style of V\textsuperscript{*}" for styles.
-Here, \textit{<entity-name>} belongs to the seven classes from the PACS dataset.
-The remaining task, composition, utilized the same pre-trained ConvNeXt model for concept-alignment, as \conceptbed{} compositions are for 80 ImageNet concepts.
+The Concept Embedding Model (CEM)~\cite{zarlenga2022concept} was trained on CUB to detect the concepts and attributes.
+Images corresponding to the concepts were generated for each task by following the prompts: ``A photo of V\textsuperscript{*}" for objects and ``A photo of a \textit{$<$entity-name$>$} in the style of V\textsuperscript{*}" for styles.
+Here, \textit{$<$entity-name$>$} belongs to the seven classes from {PACS}.
+The remaining task, composition, utilizes the same pre-trained ConvNeXt model for concept alignment, as \conceptbed{} compositions are specifically for 80 ImageNet concepts.